firebase/functions-samples/README.md

 ### [Write Cloud Functions using ES2017 code](/es2017-transpile)

-This sample shows how you can write your Cloud Functions code using the ES2017 syntax.
-This requires you to run a preparation step where your code is transpiled to a supported version of JavaScript.
+This sample shows how to write Cloud Functions code using the ES2017 syntax.
+This requires running a preparation step where the code is transpiled to a supported version of JavaScript.
 Uses a **Firebase Realtime Database trigger**.

 ### [Server-side generated pages w/ Handlebars templating and user sessions](/template-handlebars)

-This sample shows how to serve server-side generated HTML pages using the [HandlebarsJs](http://handlebarsjs.com/) templating system and serve User specific content by always passing the Firebase ID token in a `__session` cookie.
+This sample shows how to serve server-side generated HTML pages using the [HandlebarsJs](http://handlebarsjs.com/) templating system and serve user-specific content by always passing the Firebase ID token in a `__session` cookie.

 ### [Isomorphic React App](/isomorphic-react-app)
 This sample demonstrates how to create an isomorphic React application with server-side data fetching.
 This sample uses Cloud Functions, Hosting, and the Realtime Database.